varunrai/varunrai.github.io/_posts/2021-08-01-racher-install-ubuntu.md

 categories: rancher docker
 ---

 I had been trying to find a tool that would allow management of K8s cluster or standalone docker containers.
 After much of research found that rancher works well with k8s cluster and standalone containers.
-However, the challenge was getting into work, the installation is not straightforward and the user guides available have some or the other steps missing.
+However, the challenge was getting it to work, the installation is not straightforward and the user guides available have some or the other steps missing.

 I will also cover some of the issues and advanced configuration in the subsequent posts.